itsIlluMinAty/GRMod/README.md

 ## Current features:

+### SDK:
+- Contains the Source SDK without the need to pay for CS2 Prime!!!!

 ### csgo_gc:
 - Added csgo_gc to fix the in-game inventory system.
 - The default inventory.txt file now comes with the **Global Offensive Badge** and **CS:GO Music Kit** rather than **Karambit | Fade** by default.
 - Added flo's csgo_gc inventory editor with the base install for easily adding skins without an external download.

 ### UI changes:
-- Removed the CS:GO 360 stats button, News tab and other menu elements that were deprecated when CS:GO intially went offline.
+- Removed the CS:GO 360 stats button and other menu elements that were deprecated when CS:GO intially went offline.
 - Removed Danger Zone Button from the "Practice with Bots" tab due to the gamemode not being functional offline.
+(You can still play it on Dedicated Servers)
+- Removed broken video options.
 - Modified some UI strings.
 - Server Browser button is now in the main menu sidebar for convience.
 - Added a Viewmodel tab to the game settings for convience.
 - Added Scramble Teams button to the call vote screen.
 - Added Clear Inventory Images button to the inventory.
+- Removed Market buttons
+- TV button now opens the Demo Viewer instead of the watch matches and tournaments page
 - Scrollable map list in the change map vote screen.
 - Uniform map icon size in the change map vote screen.
+- Added back the rank profile card.
+(Rank editable through csgo_gc\config.txt)

 ### Map pool changes:
-- Added **Insertion II** and **Pre-Halloween Cobblestone** to the offline Casual and Competitive map pool.
+- Added **Insertion II**, **Pre-Halloween Cobblestone**, **Seaside**, **Turbine** and **Thunder** to the offline Casual and Competitive map pool.
 - Added **Safehouse** and **Rialto** to the offline Wingman map pool.
 - Added **Aztec** and **Dust** to offline Casual and Deathmatch map pool.